-Managed Users are users who can log on and manage their backup environment, or the root/admin user can do it for them.
-The root user can perform all operations for managed users: add, remove and edit accounts, manage backup policies, view backups & perform recovery.
-Furthermore, the root user can receive alerts and notifications on behalf of managed users, although manage users can also define notifications and get them directly.
+Managed Users are users who can log on and manage their backup environment, or the root/admin user or independent user, can do it for them.
+The root user can perform all operations for managed users: add, remove and edit accounts, manage backup policies, view backups and perform recovery.
+Furthermore, the root user, or independent user, can receive alerts and notifications on behalf of managed users, although manage users can also define notifications and get them directly.
 To create a managed user, click the Add New User button in the Manage Users screen, and fill in the type as Managed.
 If the root user does not want managed users to login at all, they should not receive any credentials.